AlfCano/rk.exporter/README.md

 ## 📦 Installation

 This plugin is not yet on CRAN.
-To install it, use the `` or `devtools` package in RKWard.
+To install it, use the `remotes` or `devtools` package in RKWard.

 1.  **Open RKWard**.
 2.  **Run the following command** in the R Console: